mihar-22/preact-testing-library/README.md

 > It is not recommended to test single-use custom hooks in isolation from the components where it's
 > being used.
 It's better to test the component that's using the hook rather than the hook
 > itself.
-The preact-hooks-testing-library is intended to be used for reusable hooks
+The preact-hooks-testing-library will be intended to be used for reusable hooks/libraries.
->/libraries.

 ## Guiding Principles